-MORGANTOWN, W.Va. -- What makes for a good arts community?
-According to John Villani, the author of “The 100 Best Small Art Towns in America,” good arts communities are those in which affordable housing, entrepreneurial spirit, and the availability of arts venues—such as galleries and coffeehouses—are reversing economic downturn.
+MORGANTOWN, W.Va. — What makes for a good arts community?
+Good arts communities are those in which affordable housing, entrepreneurial spirit, and the availability of arts venues—such as galleries and coffeehouses—are reversing economic downturn, according to John Villani, the author of “The 100 Best Small Art Towns in America.”

 “In places that got their start as agricultural crossroads, lakeside retreats, mining towns, and fishing villages," Villani writes, "local artists and business owners have transformed off-the-beaten-path hamlets into vibrant art towns.”

 Real-estate investors should take note.
 In her Bloomberg Businessweek article “Bohemian Today, High-Rent Tomorrow,” Maya Roney points out that the advance of artists in a community is a sign of its gentrification: “Want to know where a great place to invest in real estate will be five or ten years from now?
 Look at where artists are living now.”

 “Sociologists and policymakers have long been touting art and culture as the cure-all to economically depressed neighborhoods, cities, and regions,” Roney writes.
 "It has been proven that artists—defined as self-employed visual artists, actors, musicians, writers, etc.—can stimulate local economies in a number of ways.”

 Roney says that artists seek out and enhance affordable real estate with economic potential.
 They provide specialized products that can improve production among local businesses.
 They enhance the workforce.
 They’re filling in as baristas and bartenders when not paid for their artistic abilities.